renatrazumov/Dynamic/doc/README.md

 **Dynode/Privatesend Network Information**
 Ported Masternodes from Dash, rebranded as Dynodes and modified to use stealth addresses.
 Darksend ported and rebranded as Privatesend.
-Utilisation of InstantX for instant transaction confirmation.
+Utilisation of InstantSend for instant transaction confirmation.

 **MainNet Parameters**
 P2P Port/Dynodes = 31000